-- 1. A dedicated outdoor air louver and outdoor air duct for each dwelling unit or sleeping unit shall supply outdoor air to the return side of the forced-air system fan; or - 2.
-A central outdoor air delivery system that supplies multiple dwelling units or sleeping units shall supply outdoor air to the return side of the forced air system fan.
+- 1. A dedicated outdoor air louver and outdoor air duct for each dwelling unit or sleeping unit shall supply outdoor air to the return side of the forced-air system fan; or - A central outdoor air delivery system that supplies multiple dwelling units or sleeping units shall supply outdoor air to the return side of the forced air system fan. - 3.
+For interior adjoining spaces without outdoor air openings, one of the following two options shall be used to ventilate the interior adjoining space: - 3.1.
+Provide a whole house transfer fan at the interior adjoining space sized to provide a minimum of the ventilation rate required per Section 403.8.5.1.
+The transfer fan shall circulate air between the interior room or space and the adjacent habitable space.
+The transfer fan may operate continuously or intermittently using controls per Section 403.8.2.